These are great on the beach over a campfire.

+6) Leftovers.
 We always make more than we can eat and then save the meat and liquor.
+When you cannot eat another one, shell the remainder, and set them aside with the remaining liquid for a pasta sauce.
 They freeze well.
 But we usually just throw them in a plastic tub and later in the week we boil up some spaghetti and top it with the mussels and juice.
 No need to thicken it or flavor it or do anything else to it, although a little fresh chopped tomato and herbs do perk it up a bit.

 "I'm on a seafood diet - I see food, I eat it."Dolly Parton